vllm-project/vllm/ROCm_performance.md

 ## Fp8 Quantization

-To use fp8 quantization, first step is to use Nvidia ammo to quantize your model to fp8 format, following this [instruction](https://github.com/vllm-project/vllm/blob/main/examples/fp8/quantizer/README.md).
-This will give a safetensor file that contains the quantized weights and the corresponding scaling factors of your model.
-We will need to put the safetensor file under your model folder, and add file called `serenity_config.json`, which contains a json object with a key: `"quantized_weights": "quantized/osf/rank0.safetensors"`, the value should be the releative path of your safetensor file containing the quantized weights.
+To use fp8 quantization, first step is to quantize your model to fp8 format.
+Generating a safetensor file that contains the quantized weights and the corresponding scaling factors of your model.
+The safetensor file should be added under your model folder along with a file called `serenity_config.json`, which contains a json object with a key: `"quantized_weights": "quantized/osf/rank0.safetensors"`, the value should be the relative path of your safetensor file containing the quantized weights.

-Then we can run a model with fp8 quantization using vllm, just add a parameter `quantization="fp8"` when creating the vllm.LLM object.
+Then we can run a model with fp8 quantization using vllm, just add a parameter `quantization="fp8"` when creating the `vllm.LLM` object.

 ## Gemm Tunning for Fp8